SamBailey6194/name-that-carol/README.md

   - Compare to various leaderboards
   - Add friends
   - Access future quizzes we may implement
-- Add extra categories to the leaderboards, these could be:
+- Add a leaderboard that is stored on a database and allow the below as leaderboards they can look at:
   - Friends
   - Local
   - National